flemingsyaifullah/testapp/README.md

 - open the solution using visual studio 2019/2022
 - run the app and click Car Listing menu
 - the database should be auto created with 2 empty tables (Car & CarManufacturer)
-- Please get existing data by execute db_script.sql
+- Get existing data by execute db_script.sql

 Your tasks :